 Dental implants can be an ideal way for your Edmonton dentist to provide your mouth with the support and structure it needs after you’ve lost one or several teeth.
 Not only do implants provide you with the strongest structural support available, allowing you to eat foods that you would be unable to eat with conventional dentures, they also provide you with a relatively maintenance-free solution to tooth replacement.
 Get in touch with us for your dental implants in Edmonton.

 Root form implants are made from a high-purity titanium alloy.
 Titanium is biologically accepted by our bodies, so it will not be recognized as a foreign object and will not elicit an immune response.

 Plate form implants are ideal in situations where the jawbone is not wide enough to properly support a root implant.

-Subperiosteal implants are a good choice when the jawbone has receded to the point where it no longer supports a permanent implant; these implants are placed on top of the bone and imbedded in the gums, not in the jawbone as with the other types of implants.
+Subperiosteal implants are a good choice when the jawbone has receded to the point where it no longer supports a permanent implant; these implants are placed on top of the bone and embedded in the gums, not in the jawbone as with the other types of implants.

 Preparing for Dental Implants